AbrarShaikh/OOPS_CPP_Pyhton/Funtion&Operators/README.md

     // access print() function of the Base class derived2.Base::print();
 ```
+###  Runtime overriding using Virtual Function
+- function call will be binded to its definition during runtime (also known as late binding or dynamic binding).
+- This can be done with the help of virtual functions.

 # Friend Function
 - can access the private and protected data of a class.